-The adventures of a daydreaming, jazz-loving, football-headed 9-year-old, who lives in a boarding house with his grandparents and some eccentric boarders, encounters life in the city with his best friend Gerald, a loofah-haired kid, who is the keeper of the urban tales and coolest kid in class; and Helga, who torments him, but loves him secretly.
+The adventures of a daydreaming, jazz-loving, football-headed 9-year-old, who lives in a boarding house with his grandparents and some eccentric boarders; encounters life in the city with his best friend Gerald, a loofah-haired kid who is the keeper of the urban tales and coolest kid in class; and is tormented by Helga, who loves him secretly.
 Written by

 "Hey Arnold" is certainly the best thing Nickelodeon have produced in a long time, probably since "The Adventures of Pete and Pete".
 At the time of writing, I am 16 years of age but I still enjoy "Hey Arnold" just as much as I used to.
 It hasn't worn at all with age, whereas another once splendid show - "The Simpsons" - is beginning to lose it's edge, despite once being the funniest thing on TV.
 "Hey Arnold" is still highly amusing and always carries a significant message for everyday life.
 If I'm feeling down, this extraordinary show always cheers me up.
 Definitely one for kids and adults alike, I'd recommend this gem of a cartoon to anyone.